 - Employed in other NRM-related fields of work.

 What is expected of me and what will I get out of it?

 As an NCC Representative you will be involved in the planning process deciding the future of your environment.
 You are expected to attend BFMC meetings and be actively involved in bush fire risk management planning by providing views consistent with NCC Bushfire Management Policy 2014.
 You are also required to keep in contact with the Bushfire Program Coordinator and provide regular updates on bush fire and other relevant issues in your area.
+Committees usually meet two to four times a year.
 We will provide you with a representative's kit and the opportunity to attend NCC bushfire workshops, seminars and conferences.
 These positions are voluntary.

 We are seeking expressions of interest in several rural and urban Local Government Areas including:

 - North: Namoi/Gwydir (Gwydir, Moree Plains, Narrabri); Tamworth; and Liverpool Range (Gunnedah, Liverpool Plains, Upper Hunter).

 - East: Cumberland Zone (Fairfield, Blacktown, Penrith); Wollondilly/Wingecarribee.

 - South: Southern Tablelands (Goulburn Mulwaree, Yass Valley, Upper Lachlan); Mid Murray (Murray River, Edward River); Lower Western Zone (Balranald, Wentworth); Snowy Valleys; Federation; South West Slopes (Cootamundra Gundagai, Hilltops).